fieryapi/node-js-ws-samples/README.md

 ## Sample Node.js Program To Demonstrate How To Receive Fiery Events

-Setup the modules in `src` directory with `npm install`, modify `fiery_events.js` in the configuration section to connect to the Fiery then execute the script with `node fiery_events`.
+Setup the modules in `src` directory with `npm install`, modify `fiery_events.js` in the configuration section to connect to the Fiery then execute the script with `npm start`.

 The sample program runs three scenarios: